nathanborror/swift-mime-generated/README.md

 - `headers: MIMEHeaders` - The top-level headers
 - `parts: [MIMEPart]` - The individual parts of the message
 - `body: String?` - The body content for non-multipart messages (returns nil for multipart messages)
-- `from: String?` - The "From" header value
-- `to: String?` - The "To" header value
-- `subject: String?` - The "Subject" header value
-- `date: String?` - The "Date" header value
-- `mimeVersion: String?` - The "MIME-Version" header value (optional, may be nil)
-- `contentType: String?` - The primary content type value (e.g., "multipart/mixed")
-- `contentTypeAttributes: MIMEHeaderAttributes` - Parsed Content-Type header with all attributes

 #### Methods